eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Configuration
 -------------

-There are several configuration parameters which can be set at **compile time** in order to configure the *Micro RTPS Agent*.
+There are several configuration parameters which can be set at **compile time** in order to configure the *eProsima Micro XRCE-DDS Agent*.
 These parameters can be selected as CMake flags (``-D<parameter>=<value>``) before the compilation.
 The following is a list of the aforementioned parameters: